Myanmar Imperial University

 Myanmar Imperial University, formerly Myanmar Imperial College, is a private university in Yangon, Myanmar, located in Dagon Township's Phayagyi ward.
-Established in 2010 as the Myanmar Imperial College, the university is accredited with Pearson Education in partnership with the University of Northampton in the United Kingdom.
-The school has approximately 1,400 registered students and an alumni network of 3,200 graduates.
+The institution began in 2010 as the Myanmar Imperial College; the university is accredited with Pearson Education in partnership with the University of Northampton in the United Kingdom.
+It has approximately 1,400 registered students and an alumni network of 3,200 graduates.

 Student life

 In 2019, the university's futsal club won third place at the AFF Futsal Cup in Korat, Thailand.